Japan criticized for lack of foreign-language information during Typhoon Hagibis | The Japan Times

 “We struggled to find information,” said Lezel Boyd, an Australian who was in Japan with her husband, Richard, to watch the Rugby World Cup.
 “It was a bit scary being in the very place where the eye of the storm was predicted to pass over.”

-As they huddled in their 18th-floor hotel room in Shinjuku during the typhoon, they looked to newspapers in Australia and the United States for weather updates.
+As they huddled in their 18th-floor hotel room in Shinjuku, they looked to newspaper websites in Australia and the United States for weather updates.
 Occasionally, their phones would light up with new information about evacuation warnings.

 “Of course we had no idea what they meant,” Richard chuckled.
 “We know there’s information out there for people like us, we just didn’t know where to look.”

 As the typhoon was barreling through Japan on Saturday, the Tokyo Metropolitan Government tweeted that people should “take the best action available to save your life.”
-Though it could be said the warning reflected the severity of the situation, without the proper context the tweet may have caused some visitors to experience a reasonable amount of panic.
+Though it could be said the warning reflected the severity of the situation, without the proper context the tweet may have caused some to experience reasonable panic.

 Typhoon Hagibis struck Japan as the country is hosting the 2019 Rugby World Cup.
 The experience could serve as a cautionary tale about the need for multilingual support during the Tokyo 2020 Olympic and Paralympic Games, which will be held back-to-back next year from the end of July to early September — covering the sweltering summer and the typhoon season.